 IN THE WILD

 Some marine flatworms are nocturnal and once exposed to light will immediately head for the darkness.
-Most will head off in the opposite direction if one puts a torch on them.
+Most however will head off in the opposite direction if one puts a torch on them.
 They seem very sensitive to strong light.
 On occasion they will detach from the substrate and swim off by undulating the body.
 This is quite a sight to see close up and can be seen in the video below.
 This is a Persian Carpet Flatworm( Pseaudobiceros bedfordi) so named because of their resemblance to a Persian carpet.

-Many marine flatworms mimic poisonous Nudibranchs, this is known as Batesian mimicry where the non poisonous flatworm which is called the mimic, has coloration which closely resembles the model, in this case being the species of nudibranch that it resembles.
+Many marine flatworms mimic poisonous Nudibranchs, this is known as Batesian mimicry where the non poisonous flatworm which is called the Mimic, has coloration which closely resembles the Model, in this case being the species of nudibranch that it resembles.

 Again in these two images the flatworm species above does an excellent job of mimicking the Symetrical Nudibranch as seen below.

 Marine flatworms are found throughout the worlds oceans but tend to be more colorful in tropical oceans.
 There are a tremendous variety of colors on tropical reefs and although many species are colorful, there are other species that rely on camouflage such as the specimen below which blends in well onto the reef surface.

 Flatworms possess a ‘blind gut’, they have a single opening or mouth to the stomach area or gut.
 This opening is normally situated in the center of the body.
 Because nutrients and waste have to be spread around the body by diffusion this gut branches across the body to make it easier for the nutrients and waste to diffuse into the body.